mcandre/slice/README.md

 # ABOUT

-`snare` catches lines at random from text files, and tosses the rest back onto `/dev/null`.
-This stochastic filtering has several uses:
+`zample` selects random lines from text inputs.
+This kind of filter has several uses:

 * Statistics
 * Random name generators